Megaliths in Ethiopia: Overview

 The nature and distribution of megaliths in Ethiopia vary from region to region.
 The types of megaliths in southern Ethiopia are different from megaliths of Eastern Ethiopia.
 Dolmens are the type of megaliths widely distributed in the Eastern part of the country.
 It is not common to identify dolmen in the central and southern regions of the country.
 The type of megaliths found in southern and central Ethiopia are Tumulus and stelae.
 Some Tumuli sites are reported Shewa (central Ethiopia) Gedeo and Borana zone (southern Ethiopia).Stelae are a type of megaliths found in central, south and southwestern Ethiopia.
 Several stelae sites have been discovered in the southern part of Ethiopia.
 In the 1920s Azais studied some of the megalithic sites of located in Gedeo zones and Sidama zones.
 A significant number of stelae sites are identified in other areas of the southern region.
 Anfray and Joussaume reported several stelae sites from Gurage, Silti, Hadiya, Kambata and Wolayita.
-The stelae are commonly named as Ya Gragn Dingay (literary the stone of Gragn).
 The total number of stelae in the southern region was estimated at ten thousand.
 The southern region is known for the huge concentration of megalithic culture.
 Due to this the region is referred to as “stelae belt”.

 Stelae also found in Aksum in northern Ethiopia.
 The Aksumite stelae are somehow different from other stelae.
 Aksumite stelae are part of Aksumite civilization and dated to 2nd and 4th century AD.
 Some of these stelae have an association with cemeteries.
 It is believed that dolmens and tumuli pre-date pre-Aksumite civilization.